slatedocs/slate/source/index.html.md

 }

 ```
-To revoke (remove) a user from a sharing group, use the revokeUser method of
+To revoke (remove) a user from a sharing group, use the `revokeUser` method of
-SearchableFileSystem.
+`SearchableFileSystem`.
 To revoke multiple users from a sharing group, use the
-revokeUsers method of SearchableFileSystem.
+`revokeUsers` method of `SearchableFileSystem`.

 A `NonExistingGroupException` is thrown if the provided group name does not
 exist.
 A `NonMemberException` is thrown if one of the provided usernames is not a member of the group.